vladikk/learning-ddd/README.md

 Thank you for reading the 🐒 book!

-This repository is going to be updates soon with the book's code samples.
+This repository is going to be updated soon with the book's code samples.